CodingGagan/markdown_test/kubecost-cloud/product-updates.md

-# Kubecost Cloud Product Updates
+# nOps Cloud Product Updates

 ## 12/21/23

 ### New Features:
-* Cluster Status Alerts: get notified when a Kubecost Cloud agent stops reporting
+* Cluster Status Alerts: get notified when a nOps Cloud agent stops reporting
 * New filtering options added on the Allocations page: Department/Environment/Owner/Product/Team.
 Filtering by any of the properties listed above is equivalent to filtering by the following allocation label names: “department”, “env”, “owner”, “app”, “team”.
 The label names are not customizable at the moment.

 ### Bug Fixes: